nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

 7. Verify the response message using the stored message hash, attachment hashes, and signature in accordance with \[[PR-SIGDOC](#Ref_PR-SIGDOC), [BATCH-TS](#Ref_BATCH-TS)\].

-8. Send the service provider's encapsulated response SOAP message (or a SOAP message package in case the response has attachments) to the service client.
+8. Send the service provider's REST response, encapsulated response SOAP message, or a SOAP message package in case the response has attachments to the service client.

+    a) For REST responses, response HTTP headers are formed based on data from `application/x-road-rest-response`

+    * Some headers must be added (replaced if one already exists) by the security server, for example `x-road-request-hash`

+    * Some headers must be removed, for example `User-Agent`

+    * All other headers must be copied from `application/x-road-rest-response` part as-is, for example `X-Powered-By`

+    * For details, see \[[PR-REST](#Ref_PR-REST)\] and "Use of HTTP Headers"

 <a id="Messtransport_protocol_message_processing_client" class="anchor"></a>
 ![](img/pr-messtransport-protocol-message-processing-client.png)